UmmItC/Blog/README.md

 ## Build HTML Files

-Build the HTML files to the default path `./public/`.
-After building, upload them to your server:
+To build the HTML files to the default path `./public/`, run the following command.
+After building, you can upload the files to your server:

 ```shell
 hugo --logLevel debug